 Instructions for submitting travel safety plans for review:

-The following Example Safety Plan is for reference and can help you gather the information needed to complete the Safety Plan in M-Compass.
-All Safety Plan proposals for Travel Warning / Restriction destinations must be completed in M-Compass.
-Please note that Safety Plans for Group Travel have similar questions.
+The following Safety Plan and Travel Health Plan examples are for reference and can help you gather the information needed to complete your Safety Plan in M-Compass.
+Plans must be completed in M-Compass.

 Additional Technology Resources and Policies

-- Smart Traveler Enrollment: Enrollment with STEP will enable U.S. citizens to receive information from the Embassy regarding new or updated State Department Travel Warnings and/or Alerts, as well as security and informational messages.
-In addition, the Embassy can reach out to travelers in the event of an emergency in country, and facilitate communication with the traveler should their family need to reach them in an emergency.
-Travelers who are not U.S. citizens should enroll in her or his country’s STEP equivalent.
+Smart Traveler Enrollment: Enrollment with STEP will enable U.S. citizens to receive information from the Embassy regarding new or updated State Department Travel Warnings and Alerts, as well as security and informational messages.
+In addition, the Embassy can reach out to travelers in the event of an emergency in-country and facilitate communication with the traveler should their family need to reach them in an emergency.
+Travelers who are not U.S. citizens should enroll in their country’s STEP equivalent.

-Students Abroad – U.S. Department of State: A user-friendly tool that consolidates multiple U.S. Department of State resources to assist travelers in learning about proper visas, Travel Warnings, recent embassy message, important contact information, general safety and security advice, and more.
+Students Abroad – U.S. Department of State: A user-friendly tool that consolidates multiple U.S. Department of State resources to assist travelers in learning about proper visas, Travel Warnings, recent embassy messages, important contact information, general safety, and security advice.

-- Travel Warnings and Alerts: To gain a better, holistic understanding of the travel risks in your intended travel destination, please view more than one government’s travel warning and alert information.
-A few to explore may include: United States Department of State, Australian Government Smart Traveller, Canada Country Travel Advice, and the United Kingdom Foreign Travel Advice.
+Travel Advisories and Alerts: To gain a better, holistic understanding of the travel risks in your intended travel destination, please view more than one government’s travel warning and alert information.
+A few to explore may include the United States Department of State, Australian Government Smart Traveller, Canada Country Travel Advice, and the United Kingdom Foreign Travel Advice.